stoeps13/connections-doc/source/admin/troubleshoot/r_search_profiles.md

         -   A phone number query can be entered with a mixture of numbers and letters.
 For example, user input such as 1-800-HCL-HELP could find users with the phone number record 1-800-426-4357.
         -   A phone number query can omit the leading 1.
 For example, user input such as 123-456-7890 finds users with the phone number record 1-123-456-7890.

+            !!! note
-            **Note:** The leading international phone prefix 011 must be specified to match users with phone number records that contain the leading 011 characters
+    The leading international phone prefix 011 must be specified to match users with phone number records that contain the leading 011 characters

         -   A phone number that is entered in the user interface search form with the full search options searches all available phone number fields, such as `mobileNumber`, `ipTelephoneNumber`, and `faxNumber`.
 -   Search by keywords

     Users can enter keywords from the search drop-down menu in the **Search by keyword**, or **Keyword** fields in the Directory search page with the Full search options.
 The keyword search field is the only field for which search operators can be used for composing complex search queries.
 That means that special terms and characters are reserved for search operators.
 For example, terms like AND, OR, NOT, and characters like: +, -, ~, :, are reserved.
 Double quotes are required to include those special terms and characters if they are not intended to be search operators.
 Refer to external Lucene syntax sites and documentation for details about using search operators.

+    !!! note
-    **Note:** The "Search by keyword" function is performed against all indexed contents.
+    The "Search by keyword" function is performed against all indexed contents.

 -   The logical operation among the fields that are entered in the Directory search with full options form is AND.